IR MENU

 He is not involved in Yellow Hat’s business execution, etc. He also has no personal, capital, or trade relationship with Yellow Hat.
 As there are no interests between him and Yellow Hat, Yellow Hat has judged that there will be no conflict of interest with general shareholders, and thus selected him as an independent officer and registered him as such with the Tokyo Stock Exchange.

 Outside Audit & Supervisory Board Member Jun Ounabara possesses a high level of insight into finance, accounting, and legal matters based on his many years of experience engaged in finance-related operations, as well as a wealth of management experience and broad insight cultivated in a real estate-related company.
-Therefore, Yellow Hat has determined that he will fulfill his role of auditing the execution of duties by Directors.
+As such, Yellow Hat receives appropriate advice from him based on his abundant experience and broad knowledge.

 He is not involved in Yellow Hat’s business execution, etc. He also has no personal, capital, or trade relationship with Yellow Hat.
 As there are no interests between him and Yellow Hat, Yellow Hat has judged that there will be no conflict of interest with general shareholders, and thus selected him as an independent officer and registered him as such with the Tokyo Stock Exchange.